alajemba-vik/gendright/README.md

 Acknowledgments
 ------------
 - Grateful to the Google team for making Gemini accessible
-- Special thanks to my primary source of inspiration - Grammarly.
+- Special thanks to one of my sources of inspiration - Grammarly.

 License
 ------------